MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 - You can also check by validating that Windows 10 [OS Build 19045.4123](https://support.microsoft.com/help/5034843) or later is present on the system.
 - Validate that your network can handle a **30 GB download**.
 - Ensure the network you're using doesn't have any other firewalls, blockages, or limitations that would otherwise prevent the download and installation of software onto the Surface Hub 2S devices you intend to migrate.
 - Confirm IT allows network access to required sites: ***.devices.microsoft.com** and **download.microsoft.com**.
-On a separate PC, open a command line or console and enter the following commands:
+On a separate PC, open a command prompt and enter the following commands:

     ```bash
     ping devices.microsoft.com